ChenGao007/ChenGao007-Multi-Scale-Building-Feature-Interpretation-MSBFI/README.md

 pip install -r requirements.txt

 Usage:
-python train_pointnet2.py

-To train a model to classify point clouds sampled from the given dataset:
+To train a model to classify point clouds sampled from the given dataset (): python train_pointnet2.py

 To generate the P_Grad_CAM:
 python gradcam_pointnet2_sa_weighted.py